Superconvergence of differential structure for finite element methods on perturbed surface meshes: Superconvergent gradient recovery on deviated surfaces

-Note that we do not specify the concrete recovery methods in Step $(3)$ and Step $(4)$.
-Actually, almost all the local recovery methods for functions in the Euclidean domain can be applied.
-This would include many of the methods which have been discussed in \cite{WeiChenHuang2010}.
+Algorithm \ref{alg:isop_gradient} consists of two main parts, and describes a family of recovery methods as the planar recovery scheme can be varied.
+The generality should also cover higher dimensional problems, but for simplicity, we focus on $2$-dimensional case only.
+For selecting a concrete planar recovery method in both Step $(3)$ and Step $(4)$, actually, almost all the local recovery methods for functions in the Euclidean domain can be applied.
+This will include many of the methods which have been discussed in \cite{WeiChenHuang2010}.
 Though the preferred candidates will be $ZZ$-scheme and PPR.
-The latter gives then the PPPR method proposed in \cite{DonGuo19}.
-In view of \eqref{eq:gradient_pgr}, one can see that it is an approximation of \eqref{eq:local_gradient} at every nodes: $R^k_h \bar{u}_{h,i}$ recovers $\nabla \bar{u}$, and $ (J_{r,i})^\dag(\phi^1_i, \phi^{2}_i, \phi^{3}_i),$ recovers $( \partial \f r )^\dag$.
-Moreover, it gives the intuition that why the resulting in \eqref{eq:gs_condition} is required in order to match the superconvergence of the function gradient recovery and the superconvergence of the geometric structures, simultaneously.
-In the next section, we will show the superconvergence property of the recovery scheme.
+The latter gives then the PPPR method proposed in \cite{DonGuo20}.
+In view of \eqref{eq:gradient_pgr}, one can see clearly that the proposed scheme is an approximation of \eqref{eq:local_gradient} at every nodes: $R^k_h \bar{u}_{h,i}$ recovers $\nabla \bar{u}$, and $ (J_{r,i})^\dag$ recovers $( \partial \f r )^\dag$.
+Moreover, it gives the intuition that why the result in \eqref{eq:gs_condition} is required, in order to match the superconvergence of the function gradient recovery and the superconvergence of the geometric structures simultaneously.
+Next, we prove the superconvergence property of the recovery scheme.